 The period is limited to the one indicated by the related exam center.
 Further information can be obtained from https://sfl.ieu.edu.tr

-Students who have successfully completed the Prep program of another English-medium university are considered exempt from the Prep class at IUE provided that they apply for exemption within three years.
+Students who successfully completed or were exempt from the English preparatory program at another English-medium university affiliated with the Higher Education Board are considered exempt from the English preparatory program at IUE, provided that they apply for exemption within the last three years.

-The Placement Exam is very important for you, please answer only the questions which you can, and do not answer the questions which you do not know.
-Otherwise, you may be placed in a level not appropriate for you and face difficulties within the program or you may waste your time.
+The purpose of the Placement Test is to determine the current level of English skills of students enrolled at IUE.
+The Placement Test is very important; please answer only the questions you can answer and do not answer the questions you do not know the answer to.
+Otherwise, you may be placed in a level that is not appropriate for you, and you will face difficulties within the program.

-You are placed in in the lowest level (Level A) in the preparatory program and the risk of failure increases.
+Students who do not take the Placement Test will be placed in the lowest level (Level A) in the preparatory program, and their risk of failure increases.

 A student who has started in the lowest level (A) and manages to reach the highest level (D) will qualify to take the Proficiency in English (PIE) after completing Level D successfully.
 However, students who start the prep program in Level A and fail only once in any module can sit the PIE given at the end of Module 4, provided they score at least 70 points on the Module Exit Exam (Gateway) for Level C.